Isolation Can Cause Hypertension, Especially in Women

 About the Author

-Maribeth Flood, M.S.
-RN, ARNP, PMHNP-BC is a Board Certified Psychiatric/Mental Health Nurse Practitioner with a private practice in Olympia, WA.
+Maribeth Flood M.S.
+RN, ARNP, PMHNP-BC is a counselor in Olympia, Washington.